 Frozen vegetables are just as nutritious as fresh vegetables.
 They’re also very affordable.
 It’s always worth keeping a stash in the freezer to add a nutritious boost to meals or to make them stretch another serve.
 My freezer always has frozen peas, corn and green beans.

 Regularly check the prices though as sometimes fresh are cheaper when they’re in season and in good supply.
 This is especially true for carrots, cauliflower and broccoli.
 Frozen peas, corn, green beans, spinach and berries are always a good deal.

-9. Measure ingredients accurately.
+9. Measure ingredients accurately

-10. Keep a basic dinner in rotation.
+10. Keep a basic dinner in rotation

 Schedule one night a week to have a very simple, cheap meal from what’s in your fridge and pantry.
-A hash of leftovers, toasted sandwiches, or eggs and baked beans on toast are tasty meals to feed with family without costing much at all.
+A hash of leftovers, toasted sandwiches, or eggs and baked beans on toast are tasty meals to feed the family without costing much at all.
 These types of meals are still nutritious and filling options and will leave you with some extra dollars to spread your next grocery shop further.